 Here is the process to gain the privilege of open shop time:

 - Gain the necessary skill and knowledge, to the satisfaction of our woodworking instructor.
-See the information under the Description tab for Option 2.
+See the information under the Description tab.

 - The instructor will let the Operations Director know that you have qualified, and the O.D. will contact you to get the agreements signed.
 There are two agreements:

 - Open Shop Liability Policy, where you agree to the assumption of risk of using The Folk School’s tools and equipment, and will use it responsibly.

 - Open Shop Agreement, where you agree to follow The Folk School’s rules for use of the workshop.

 - Once you have signed the agreements, you can register for and purchase time using the Register button below.
 Doing this step out of order may result in your losing whatever time you might pay for.

 - The Operations Director will then get you set up for access.